UniMath/agda-unimath/src/foundation/existential-quantification.lagda.md

 `x : A` equipped with an identification `f x = y` is inhabited.

-[A more concrete description of what you have in mind with "it enables the inference mechanism of Agda to do more work for us"]
+[A more concrete description of what you have in mind with "it enables the inference mechanism of Agda to do more work for us"] TODO

 ```agda
 module _